-OATT Section 18.1.1, Attachment L, Table 1A, ("Table 1A") lists the Long Term Transmission Wheeling Agreements and Existing Transmission Facility Agreements ("ETAs") pursuant to which NYISO customers received transmission service before the NYISO's formation.
+Table 1A of AttachmentL of the OATT (Table 1A) lists the Long Term Transmission Wheeling Agreements and Existing Transmission Facility Agreements (ETAs) pursuant to which NYISO customers received transmission service before the NYISO's formation.
 Table 1A identifies these ETAs by providing, among other pieces of information, their MW, Point of Injection, Point of Withdrawal and expiration date.
 At NYISO inception, ETA signatories were granted Grandfathered Rights, the terms of which reflected the information contained in Table 1A, and had the opportunity to convert such Grandfathered Rights into Grandfathered Transmission Congestion Contracts.

-An underlying ETA allowing modification may allow a Market Participant to extend, or terminate early, its related Grandfathered TCC or Grandfathered Right or, less frequently, change its Point of Injection or Point of Withdrawal.
-As a consequence, an ETA revision can impact NYISO settlements and TCC Auctions.
+An underlying ETA allowing modification may allow a Market Participant to extend, or terminate early, its related Grandfathered TCC or Grandfathered Rightor, less frequently, change its Point of Injection or Point of Withdrawal.As a consequence, an ETA revision can impact NYISO settlements and TCC Auctions.

 Depending on the effective date of an ETA revision, it may need to be reflected in NYISO settlements and TCC Auctions in the near-term.
-OATT Section 17.9, Attachment K, provides the NYISO with an "Accepted Revisions" process allowing it to reflect revisions to underlying ETAs in settlements and subsequent TCC Auctions through a timely and transparent updating procedure.
+Section 17.9 of AttachmentK of the OATT provides the NYISO with an "Accepted Revisions" process allowing it to reflect revisions to underlying ETAs in settlements and subsequent TCC Auctions through a timely and transparent updating procedure.